 Cyber security: What is it?

-Cyber security is the practice of protecting networks, systems, and programs from digital attacks such as social engineering, financial cyber crime, and other types of cyber attacks.
+Cyber security is the practice of protecting networks, systems, and programs from digital attacks.
+That can be attacks such as social engineering, financial cyber crime, and other types.

 Cyber attacks are usually aimed at interrupting business processes; obtaining financial gain; or accessing, changing, or destroying sensitive information.
 Cyber security may also be referred to as information technology security.

-The core of cyber security is about businesses building a strong security culture and raising security awareness among citizens to prevent cyber crime from happening–and succeeding.
+The core of cyber security is about businesses building a strong security culture.
+It is also about raising security awareness among citizens to prevent cyber crime from happening–and succeeding.
 Whether we talk about individuals, businesses, or governments, our entire society depends on a safe, stable, and resilient cyber space.

 Why is cyber security important?

-Governments, the military, and other socially critical organisations collect, process, and store large amounts of data on computers, in data warehouses and other devices—much of which can include sensitive information.
+Governments, the military, and other socially critical organisations collect, process, and store large amounts of data on computers, in data warehouses and other devices.
+Much of this data can include sensitive information.

 Exposure of this data, such as personal information, financial data, intellectual property, can in many cases have negative consequences.
 This includes harm to business competitiveness, citizen trust in institutions, consumer trust in companies, and personal reputations.